History of Organization

 A variety of educational programs for adults and families are offered throughout the year.

 The Museum depends upon membership fees, donations and the service volunteers in order to operate.
-Funding for operations is not provided by the City or the State.
-Revenues are also generated through our Gift Shop and the Facility Rentals.
-We encourage you to become a Member, make a Donation or become a Volunteer so that we can continue to provide invaluable educational services to the community, as well as preserve our shared heritage for future generations.
+The Sparks Heritage Museum does not receive city, state or federal funding for daily operations.
+Revenues are generated through our Gift Shop and the facility rentals.
+We encourage you to become a member, make a donation or become a volunteer so that we can continue to provide invaluable educational services to the community, as well as preserve our shared heritage for future generations.

 Board of Trustees

-The Board of Trustees of the Sparks Heritage Foundation and Museum are all Volunteer and do not receive compensation for their service on the Board.
+The Board of Trustees of the Sparks Heritage Foundation and Museum volunteer their time and consideration of the Sparks Heritage Museum and Cultural Center in the community.

 Frank Lawrence – Treasurer